 For Example, in a pea plant, the gene representing the colour of the flower has two alleles.
 One of the alleles code for violet flower and designated as ‘V’, whereas another allele code for white and is represented as ‘v’.
 So the possible F1 generation will have its genotype VV, Vv, or vv.
 These genotypes contribute to the phenotype and other physical or outward appearances.
 The process of determining the genotype called genotyping.

 Upcoming points will be focussing on the essential difference between the two terms;

-- Genotype and the phenotype are the two terms which describe the genetic makeup of an organism, how they are distinct from each other and what other features they contain.
-Genotype consists of the hereditary information of an organism, in the form of the gene in the DNA and remain same throughout life.
+- Genotype consists of the hereditary information of an organism, in the form of the gene in the DNA and remain the same throughout life.
 On the contrary, phenotype describes the visible characteristics, which are the expression of the genes, but these characters change with the period like the stage from infant to adult.

-- Genotype is partly inherited from an individual to the offspring as one of the two alleles, during the reproduction process.
-The phenotype is the expression of the genetic trait of the parent, but they is not inherited.
+- A genotype is partly inherited from an individual to the offspring as one of the two alleles, during the reproduction process.
+The phenotype is the expression of the genetic trait of the parent, but they are not inherited.

 - Physical characters like height, hair colour, eye colour, body shape, etc. can be determined by observing the organism, but genetic characters are identified by using scientific tools like Polymerase Chain Reaction (PCR) which are helpful in finding out the kind of genes on the allele.

 In the above content we studied on two confusing terms which are phenotypes and genotypes and how they differ with each other, we also found their relation and dependability on each other.